vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 nanda.
 Udvāhatattva of Raghunandana-edited by Pandit Jivananda.
 Utsargs-mayukha of Nilakaṇthe-edited by Mr. J. R. Gharpure

 Bombay.
 Varsa kriya-kaumudi of Govindananda-published in B. I. Series.
-Viramitrodaya (vyavahāra portion) edited by Pandit Jivānanda, Visvarūpa's commentary on Yājñavalkya-smrti published in
+Viramitrodaya (vyavahāra portion) edited by Pandit Jivānanda, Viśvarūpa's commentary on Yājñavalkya-smrti published in

 the Trivandrum Sanskrit series.
 Vivada-ratnakara of Candesvara--published in the B. I. series.
 Vrātyatāprāyascitta-nirnaya-by Nāgesabhatta (Chowkhamba